Taxonomy of Allium

 The precise taxonomy of the genus Allium is still poorly understood with incorrect descriptions being widespread.
 With over 850 species distributed over the Northern Hemisphere Allium is the sole genus in the Allieae, one of four tribes of subfamily Allioideae (Amaryllidaceae).
 New species continue to be described and Allium is both highly variable and one of the largest monocotyledonous genera, but the precise taxonomy of Allium is poorly understood, with incorrect descriptions being widespread.
 The difficulties arise from the fact that the genus displays considerable polymorphism and has adapted to a wide variety of habitats.
 Furthermore, traditional classifications had been based on homoplasious characteristics (what turn out to be independently evolved similar features in species from different lineages).
 However, the genus has been shown to be monophyletic, containing three major clades, although some proposed subgenera are not.
 Some progress is being made using molecular phylogenetic methods, and the internal transcribed spacer (ITS) region, including the 5.8S rDNA and the two spacers ITS1 and ITS2, is one of the more commonly used markers in the study of the differentiation of the Allium species.

 Allium includes a number of taxonomic groupings previously considered separate genera (Caloscordum Herb., Milula Prain and Nectaroscordum Lindl.)
 Allium spicatum had been treated by many authors as Milula spicata, the only species in the monospecific genus Milula.
 In 2000, it was shown to be embedded in Allium.

 Description

 The genus Allium are herbaceous geophytes is characterised by bulbs enclosed in membranous tunics, that may become fibrous and may be carried on rhizomes, with tepals that are free or almost free, and a subgynobasic style.
-The majority of species produce cysteine sulphoxides that are the source of their distinctive garlic and onion odor and taste.
+The majority of species produce cysteine sulfoxides that are the source of their distinctive garlic and onion odor and taste.
 About twenty species are grown as edible crops, such as onions, garlic and leeks, while others are foraged from the wild, such as ramps.
 Many species are xerophytic and the over 850 species are found almost exclusively in the Northern Hemisphere, being particularly diverse in the warm dry summers and cool wet winters of the Mediterranean.
 The main centre of diversity is the Old World with species rich areas in Central Asia as well as the Mediterranean Basin.
 A second centre, in the New World, is western North America.